SeanAsan/RE4CharacterAPI/README.md

 # Resident Evil 4 Character API

-Resident Evil 4 Character API is an RestfulAPI used to get and send requests to a MySQL database.
-The database consisting of two tables based on the characters and organizations from Resident Evil 4 (2004).
+Resident Evil 4 Character api is a REST API used to send HTTP methods to a MySQL database.
+The database consists of two tables: characters and organizations, based on the video game Resident Evil 4 (2004).

-This API was made as my final project for my Intro to API class.
-The purpose of this API is to showcase the topics that I've learned throughout the semester and how I can implement it into my First API.
+This API was made as my final project for Intro to API.
+The purpose of this API is to showcase the topics that I've learned throughout the semester and how I can implement them into my first API.
 I am big fan of the Resident Evil series, especially Resident Evil 4.
-My love for the game inspired me to create my first API based on the game.
+Its one of the first horror games I played as a child on the original GameCube.
+My love for the game inspired me to create this API.

 # Requirements
 - MySQL Server + MySQL Workbench - used to store information of the characters and organizations into a database.